Terry Cutler: Cyologist

 In May 2016 Terry Cutler created the term "cyologist" to describe someone who works in the field of cyber security and was granted a trademark for the term in Canada.
 The trademark definition listed the term, among other activities, as "consulting services in the field of testing and assessing networked devices for cyber security vulnerabilities and risks" as well as "educational services, namely conducting courses, seminars, and training in the field of internet security and internet safety and responsible use of the internet, computers and internet enabled devices;".

 In a 2013 article Cutler described various aspects of the work at Digital Locksmiths, and later at Cyology Labs, which in this instance was trying to gain access to a company's system and obtain sensitive data as part of the company's analysis.
 The work includes trying to gain entry through the firewalls from the outside through various means such as keystroke logging or denial-of-service attacks.
 In addition to computer hacking Cutler would use other tricks to get inside access, describing a strategy where he would leave a USB key in a bathroom and wait for someone in the company to plug it in.
 The example cited was used to illustrate other ways hackers try to gain access to sensitive data, highlighting often ignored aspects of data security.

+Awards And Honors

+In 2017, Cutler was named Cybersecurity Educator of the Year by Canadian Security Magazine.
+He was listed by IFSEC Global among the Top 20 Most Influential People in Cybersecurity in 2018,.
+2019, and 2020, and again in 2023 as one of the Top 20 Most Influential Security Professionals.

+In 2025, he was recognized by CISO Platform as one of the Top 100 CISOs (Global).
+Cutler has also featured as a national cybersecurity commentator on Canadian outlets such as CBC News, CTV News, Global News, IT World Canada, and The Globe and Mail.

 Personal life

-Outside of his work Cutler is a long time practitioner of up-close magic, performing tricks and illusions for his family and friends.
+Outside of his work Cutler is a long-time practitioner of up-close magic, performing tricks and illusions for his family and friends.
 He is also a practitioner of the martial arts form aikido.